mikepk/botocore/docs/source/reference/services/elasticbeanstalk.rst

     Currently, Elastic Beanstalk only supports tagging of Elastic Beanstalk environments.
+For details about environment tagging, see `Tagging Resources in Your Elastic Beanstalk Environment <http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.tagging.html>`__ .

+    If you create a custom IAM user policy to control permission to this operation, specify one of the following two virtual actions (or both) instead of the API operation name:

+      elasticbeanstalk:AddTags

+    Controls permission to call ``UpdateTagsForResource`` and pass a list of tags to add in the ``TagsToAdd`` parameter.

+      elasticbeanstalk:RemoveTags

+    Controls permission to call ``UpdateTagsForResource`` and pass a list of tag keys to remove in the ``TagsToRemove`` parameter.

+    For details about creating a custom user policy, see `Creating a Custom User Policy <http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/AWSHowTo.iam.managed-policies.html#AWSHowTo.iam.policies>`__ .